Heroin Facts, History, and Statistics

 Though it may have encouraged some addicts to search for a way out of their drug dependence, the Harrison Act also marked the beginning of the practice of criminalizing drug addiction instead of treating it as a health issue.

-The chemical structure of it allows it enter the brain more quickly than morphine, so the effects of heroin are felt more quickly and more strongly than those of an equivalent amount of morphine.
+The chemical structure of heroin allows it enter the brain more quickly than morphine, so the effects of heroin are felt more quickly and more strongly than those of an equivalent amount of morphine.

 Who’s Abusing Heroin?